tdlight-team/telegram-bot-api/README.md

 4. Optional: Register the user by calling `{api_url}/user{user_token}/registerUser`.

+   User registration is disabled by default.
+You can enable it with the `--allow-users-registration` command line option or the env variable `TELEGRAM_ALLOW_USERS_REGISTRATION` set to `1` when using docker.

    Parameters:
    - `first_name`: `string`.
 First name for the new account.
    - `last_name`: `string`, optional.
 Last name for the new account.